Chris Petrucelli: Coaching career

 He also served as the head soccer coach at the U.S. Olympic Festival in 1994 and 1995, and has worked as a coach for the Olympic Development Program.

 In December 1998, Petrucelli was announced as the head coach of the Texas Longhorns women's soccer team for the following season.
 He coached the school to first place during the regular season in the Big 12 Conference in 2001, and won the Big 12 Tournament in 2006 and 2007.
 From 2001 to 2011, the school made ten appearances in the NCAA Division I Tournament, only missing out during this stretch in 2009.
 Their best result in the tournament was reaching the last 16, achieved in 2004, 2006, and 2007.
 He finished with a record of 165 wins, 88 losses, and 26 draws while at Texas.
 From 2003 to 2004, Petrucelli also served as the coach of the United States women's national under-21 team, and won consecutive Nordic Cup titles.

 In 2012, Petrucelli became the head coach of Southern Methodist University women's soccer team.
 During his tenure, SMU made two appearances in the NCAA Division I Tournament in 2016 and 2021.
 In total, he finished with a record of 88 wins, 74 losses and 18 draws at the school.
 In January 2020, he also was the coach of the United States women's national under-18 team for the Tricontinental Cup tournament in Lakewood Ranch, Florida, in which the U.S. finished second to the Netherlands.

 Chicago Red Stars

 On February 18, 2022, the Chicago Red Stars announced Petrucelli as the coach of the team for the 2022 season in the National Women's Soccer League.
-Petrucelli is the second head coach of the Red Stars in the NWSL era after the scandal plagued exist of Rory Dames.
+Petrucelli is the second head coach of the Red Stars in the NWSL era after the scandal plagued exit of Rory Dames.